Inedo/inedo-docs/Content/proget/api/connectors/delete.md

 order: 5
 ---

-*Delete Connector* is available as both a `pgutil` command and an HTTP Request, and will delete a specified [connector](/docs/proget/feeds/connector-overview).
+*Delete Connector* is available as both a `pgutil` command and an HTTP Request, and will delete a specified [Connector](/docs/proget/feeds/connector-overview).

-:::(Info) (🚀 Quick Example: Deleting a connector with pgutil) This example deletes the connector `myNugetConnector`:
+:::(Info) (🚀 Quick Example: Deleting a Connector with pgutil) This example deletes the connector `myNugetConnector`:

 ```bash